Rachael Ray Stuffed Peppers with the One Thing We Never Thought of—but Can't Wait to Try

 For ample holiday vibes, she starts with a mix of red and green bell peppers.

 "I scooped out all of the fibrous bits of the pepper, and all of the seeds of course, and I saved the tops," Ray explains.

 She then spritzes them with nonstick spray and seasons all parts of the peppers with salt and black pepper.
 Then it's time to roast the peppers—unfilled—for about 20 minutes.

 While those cook, she "melts" chopped anchovies in a large skillet in some EVOO.
-Once the oil is bubbling and the anchovies are beginning to brown, Ray adds spicy Calabrian chili paste (Ray prefers ) and chopped garlic.
+Once the oil is bubbling and the anchovies are beginning to brown, Ray adds spicy Calabrian chili paste, briny chopped olives and capers, sweet-tart tomato paste (sun-dried if you can find it) and chopped garlic.
 To deglaze the pan, Ray opts for dry vermouth, an aromatic fortified white wine.
 After reducing this for a minute, she pulls the skillet off the heat.